Water-Engine/water/README.md

 - `dist`: Builds the project with maximum optimization and disabled profiling
 - `release`: Builds the project with slightly fewer optimizations and no DEBUG define
 - `debug`: Builds the project with no optimization, defining both PROFILE and DEBUG
-- `test`: Run the project's unit tests
+- `test`: Run the project's unit tests Excludes perft testing
+- `perft`: Run the perft tests
 - `run`: Build and run the release binary
 - `run-dist`: Build and run the dist binary
 - `run-release`: Build and run the release binary